qyvlik/redis-docker/redis-ha-stack/README.md

 ## startup one master and two slaves

-There is three docker swarm node:
+There is three docker swarm nodes:

 - swarm-master: manager
 - swarm-worker-0: worker